 The University of Yangon Library is open from Monday to Friday and Saturday.

 University of Yangon faculty, students, and staff are entitled to membership of the University of Yangon Library.
-New members will need to register at the University of Library counter on ground level by completing a registration form.
-The following documentation is also required
+New members will need to register at the Library counter on the ground level by completing a registration form.
+The following documentation is also required:

 Books can be borrowed from the circulation desk located at

 If you do not return borrowed items on time, you will receive an overdue notice.

 If you lose or damage borrowed items, you must immediately report this to the Library.
 Costs incurred for lost or damaged items are payable by the borrower.

 Books not available at the University of Yangon Library can be borrowed from other university libraries in Myanmar (if available).

 All members of the Library can use the Interlibrary Loan service.